aeriaframework/docs/guide/getting-started.md

 ## Adding collections

 Collections are declared in the `schemas/main.aeria` file.
-Below there is an example of a "person" collection being declared with Aeria Lang, and on the side there is the same declaration using a JSON schema.
+Below there is an example of a "person" collection being declared with Aeria Lang, and on the side there is the same declaration using the TypeScript API.

 ::: code-group